Who are we?

 Australian Museums and Galleries Association (Queensland) Branch Committee

-Emma has over 20 years’ experience working in the arts, culture and creative sector.
-She is passionate about public galleries and their development, with a particular interest in programming, audience development and best practice.
+Emma has over 22 years experience working in the arts, culture and creative sector.
+She is passionate about the development of cultural spaces and accessible programs that share stories and enrich people's lives.
+Emma has a particular interest in programming, audience development and best practice.
 Emma is also a Sector Director/Public Officer on the Museums & Galleries Queensland Board.